marknguy/Snowcone-Greengrass/README.md

 # Snowcone-Greengrass
 AWS IoT Greengrass allows you to build, deploy, and manage device software to the Edge at-scale.
 In this demo, we show how IoT Greengrass manages an AI/ML model on Snowcone.
 Our AI/ML model detacts faces and draws rectangles around the eyes and face.
+(contributions from Tim Wilhoit and Minh Bui.
+Thank you!)

 ### Requirements
 AWS Snowcone